7 Cheap UK Dividend Shares to Buy in January 2022

 The stocks above have been selected as they all offer strong dividends at a relatively cheap asking price.
 This does not of course mean they are risk-free, but all the companies listed above have a level of stability to go along with their low price and high dividends.

-Whilst not as exciting as tech growth stocks, if you can find a high dividend at a low price then you may well have found something than will provide a great addition to a balanced portfolio.
+Whilst not as exciting as tech growth stocks, if you can find a high dividend at a low price then you may well have found something that will provide a great addition to a balanced portfolio.

 eToro - Buy Top UK Shares with 0% Commission